AryaGanesan/HackathonMaster/README.md

   * Add Academies Hacks with date and time.
 (DONE)
   * Change button colors to ACL colors.
 (DONE)
   * Make 'Inaugural' on the jumbotron bigger.
 (DONE)
   * Get registration links from Katie and hook them up with buttons.
-(WIP)
+(WIP for Mentor link, done for students)
   * Add workshop categories in 'Menu'.
 Separate into Beginner, Intermediate, and Advanced for Workshops (using the bar there).
 (DONE)
   * Put Sponsors at the bottom of Home page.
 (N/A for now)